Be Aware. Be Inspired. Be a Voice for the Wild.

 The most famous population of grizzly bears in the world lives in the ecosystem that encompasses Yellowstone and Grand Teton National Parks, and the most visible queen of all has been Grizzly 399.
 During her long life of 28 years, with cubs at her side, she has navigated the intersection between wilderness and people.
 Her harrowing journey has changed the way tens of millions of people around the globe think of both grizzlies and conservation.

 Over the past two decades, legendary nature photographer Thomas D. Mangelsen has been tracking Grizzly 399 and her cubs, compiling more than one million photos along the way.
-Tom hopes his images and stories (co-written with conservation author Todd Wilkinson) brings the importance of 399 and the plight of American grizzlies into focus in a way that will move your heart and inspire you to join the army of advocates who want to keep this region of public lands, which belongs to all of us, forever safe and wild.
+Tom hopes his images and stories (co-written with conservation author Todd Wilkinson) brings the importance of 399 and the plight of American grizzlies into focus in a way that will move your heart and inspire you to join the army of advocates who want to keep this region of public lands, which belongs to all of us, forever safe and wild

 With thousands of requests for this specific calendar, combined with the growing concern for grizzly conservation and the profound respect for Grizzly 399, we decided to act swiftly to bring this project to life.